Journalist Sees 'Almost No Daylight' Between Fox News And White House Agendas

 On the dynamic between the White House and Fox News

-In the wake of Ailes' departure from Fox News there was a real power vacuum.
+In the wake of Ailes' departure from Fox News, there was a real power vacuum.
 I made the argument in a piece for Vanity Fair that Donald Trump really became the executive producer of Fox News.
 It's not only Sean Hannity that he speaks to.
 Donald Trump has, on his phone list, the numbers of many of the prominent Fox News personalities, and he will call them to suggest story ideas or to compliment them, and when they go on the air they are thinking of ways to speak directly to the president.

 So there is this really bizarre and surreal dynamic that the president of the United States is the executive producer, the head of one of the three cable news networks, which exists to promote his agenda. ...
 I think it's more than a feedback loop, I think it's basically one organization.